 Management is responsible for the other information.
-The other information comprises the Annual Report.
+The other information comprises the information, other than the financial statements and our auditor's report thereon, included in the annual report.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.